 Currently Florida Memorial University does not have a standalone Nursing Program.
-Students cannot declare themselves Biology/Prenursing majors without being officially accepted into the program.
+Students cannot declare themselves Biology/ Nursing majors without being officially accepted into the program.
 In order to be officially accepted into the program students must fill out an application first.
 Students will then receive an official letter saying whether they have been accepted into the program.

-Students must apply for admission to be in the Biology/Pre-Nursing program.
-Once students have applied and have been accepted into the program they must meet with the Biology Pre-Nursing Coordinator each semester.
+Students must apply for admission to be in the Biology/Nursing program.
+Once students have applied and have been accepted into the program they must meet with the Biology Nursing Coordinator each semester.
 International students can apply to the program; however, any financial benefits available at the participating nursing school are not available to students.
 International students will be expected to pay their way in the program.
-This program is competitive-only the top 5 students transferring each semester to the participating nursing school will receive any of the benefits associated with the program.
-All other students will have to compete with other incoming students into the nursing school (FIU or UM).
+This program is competitive because their are limited amount of transfer slots per academic year.

-Students who do not complete the two years at the Florida International University will be given the opportunity to complete a degree in Biology at Florida Memorial University.
+Students who do not complete the two years at the Florida International University or University of Miami will be given the opportunity to complete a degree in Biology at Florida Memorial University.
+Students under the Dual-Degree program that complete the BSN at either nursing school are eligible to apply for graduation at Florida Memorial University for a Bachelors Degree in Biology.